 Put simply, a market penetration strategy is a process of infiltrating an already existing market (where current or similar products already exist) with a new product (from your company or organization).

 It can also refer to the strategy a company or organization uses to expand or further saturate their customer base in a market they are already in.
-For example, you may develop a market penetration strategy if you are launching a new product that would appeal to a different segment of your current market.

-What a ‘good’ market penetration rate looks like will depend on your product, industry, and your total addressable market (TAM).
+A good market penetration strategy all depends on what a ‘good’ market penetration rate looks like will depend on your product, industry, and your total addressable market (TAM).

 If you know your TAM, you can use this formula to calculate your current market penetration: Market Penetration Rate = (number of customers / TAM) x 100